SohoHouse/nuxt-jss-test/README.md

 ##### Configuration

-As much configuration as possible has been added to the `jss` property in `nuxt.config.js`.
+As much configuration as possible should be added to `scjssconfig.json` file in the root, as this is required for the `jss` libraries to function.

 ### nuxt-jss
 The `/nuxt-jss` folder contains a WIP [Nuxt Module](https://nuxtjs.org/guide/modules/) which will be extracted into an NPM module eventually.